longchengzhuo/hector_gazebo/README.md

 ros2 launch keyboard_joy keyboard_joy.launch.py
 ```
 Once running, focus the terminal and use the configured keys (e.g., '1', '2', '3' - check `keyboard_joy.launch.py` for specifics) to control the robot.
 Observe movement in Gazebo.

-### Step 4: Observe Autonomous Behavior (Example)
-Behavior depends on the specific `hector_gazebo` world and plugin configurations.
-* In the Gazebo window, press 'Q' (or other designated key per package documentation) to potentially trigger or observe autonomous actions.